zulip/zulip/docs/testing/manual-testing.md

 - Use the "x" icon to clear a search.
 - Use the "Esc" hotkey to clear a search.

-### Stream settings
+### Channel settings

-Test various UI entry points into stream settings:
+Test various UI entry points into channel settings:

 - Use small gear menu in left sidebar, then filter to "devel".
 - Use popover menu in left sidebar next to "devel".